Under Biden, NOAA’s profile is set to rise as climate change takes center stage

 “Theoretically the [NOAA administrator] job is quite appealing and there’s a lot of work to be done, but personally this may not be the right time for me,” he said regarding his interest in the NOAA position.

-In addition, the Biden transition team has also reached out to Everette Joseph, the director of the National Center of Atmospheric Research in Boulder, Colo.
-Joseph, who is also Black, taught at Howard University, where vice president-elect Kamala Harris also attended school, and has taught at the State University of New York at Albany.
+In addition, the Biden transition team has also reached out to Everette Joseph, director of the National Center of Atmospheric Research in Boulder, Colo.
+Joseph, who is also Black, taught at Howard University, where Vice President-elect Kamala D. Harris also attended school, and has taught at the State University of New York at Albany.

 Margaret Leinen, who directs the Scripps Institution of Oceanography, is another name frequently mentioned for the job.
-Prior to joining Scripps, her past work includes a seven year stint at the National Science Foundation where she led research planning for the U.S. Global Change Research Program, which coordinates climate science activities at 13 Federal agencies.
-She holds a Ph.D. in oceanography.
+Before joining Scripps, her past work included a seven-year stint at the National Science Foundation, where she led research planning for the U.S. Global Change Research Program, which coordinates climate science activities at 13 federal agencies.
+She holds a PhD in oceanography.

-Also in the mix is Ayana Elizabeth Johnson, who founded the organization Urban Ocean Lab, and is an advocate for the oceans’ role in solving climate change.
-She too would be the first Black administrator and would bring formidable communications skills to the job as the current co-host of the hit climate change podcast, “How to Save a Planet,” on Gimlet.
+Also in the mix is Ayana Elizabeth Johnson, who founded the Urban Ocean Lab and is an advocate for the oceans’ role in solving climate change.
+She too would be the first Black administrator and would bring formidable communications skills to the job, as the current co-host of the hit climate change podcast, “How to Save a Planet,” on Gimlet.

-Johnson earned a B.A. from Harvard University in environmental science and public policy, and a Ph.D. in marine biology from Scripps Institution of Oceanography in marine biology.
+Johnson earned a bachelor’s degree from Harvard University in environmental science and public policy, and a PhD in marine biology from Scripps Institution of Oceanography.
 She would also bring to the job a focus on diversity and inclusion, something that’s been a key challenge facing the atmospheric sciences in particular.

 Other former NOAA officials may be interested in coming back to the agency as well, including Holly Bamford, who previously served as director of NOAA’s National Ocean Service, and Rick Spinrad, who completed a stint as NOAA’s chief scientist.

-Kathryn Sullivan, a former astronaut who served as NOAA administrator during Obama’s second term, is on the Biden team’s review committee for the Commerce Department, which houses NOAA, and could seek to return a high-level position in the administration.
-Other names could surface as the incoming administration sorts out other environment-related posts, such as the White House climate czar and leaders of the EPA and Department of Energy.
+Kathryn Sullivan, a former astronaut who served as NOAA administrator during Obama’s second term, is on the Biden team’s review committee for the Commerce Department, which houses NOAA, and could seek to return to a high-level position in the administration.
+Other names could surface as the incoming administration sorts out other environment-related posts, such as the White House climate czar and leaders of the Environmental Protection Agency and Department of Energy.

-When asked about the incoming administration’s approach to NOAA, Jamal Brown, a Biden spokesman, pointed to a tweet from then candidate-Biden in which he criticized President’s Trump’s appointment of a prominent climate change contrarian to NOAA.
+When asked about the incoming administration’s approach to NOAA, Jamal Brown, a Biden spokesman, pointed to a tweet from then-candidate Biden in which he criticized President Trump’s appointment of a prominent climate change contrarian to NOAA.
 “I won’t put a climate change denier — one who called the scientific community ‘a bunch of thugs’ — in charge of the National Oceanic and Atmospheric Administration,” the tweet said.

 NOAA’s stature expected to rise

-NOAA’s anticipated high profile role within the Biden administration comes as a stark contrast to the Trump Administration, during which the agency largely flew under the radar and, for the first time in its history, went without a Senate-confirmed administrator for an entire presidential term.
+NOAA’s anticipated high-profile role within the Biden administration comes as a stark contrast to the Trump administration, during which the agency largely flew under the radar and, for the first time in its history, went without a Senate-confirmed administrator for an entire presidential term.

 The Trump administration’s first pick to lead NOAA, who ultimately withdrew his nomination citing health concerns, was Barry Myers, a former executive at AccuWeather, a company with a history of friction with NOAA’s National Weather Service.

-Trump later nominated acting administrator Neil Jacobs, a meteorologist with a private sector background, for the job but his nomination was never taken up by the full Senate.
+Trump later nominated acting administrator Neil Jacobs, a meteorologist with a private sector background, but his nomination was never taken up by the full Senate.
 Instead, he served in an acting role.

-Jacobs’ tenure at the agency was marred by a scandal known as “Sharpiegate,” which saw NOAA leaders violate the agency’s scientific integrity policy to retroactively bring its forecast for Hurricane Dorian in line with comments Trump made regarding the threat the storm posed to Alabama.
+Jacobs’s tenure at the agency was marred by a scandal known as “Sharpiegate,” which saw NOAA leaders violate the agency’s scientific integrity policy to retroactively bring its forecast for Hurricane Dorian in line with comments Trump made regarding the threat the storm posed to Alabama.

 NOAA leaders violated agency’s scientific integrity policy, Hurricane Dorian ‘Sharpiegate’ investigation finds